bedita/docs/source/configuration.rst

 -----

-It's possible to setup some basic `CORS <https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS>`_ configuration parameters directly in BEdita4.
+It's possible to setup some basic `CORS <https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS>`_ configuration parameters directly in BEdita.

 Using this settings please beware of possible conflicts with similar settings made on your HTTP server.